railroadmedia/ecommerce/README.md

 ```

 Create a discount criteria for selected discount.

+Only users with 'create.discount.criteria' ability can create discount criteria.

 Throw 404 Not Found Exception if the discount not exists in the database.